thecatalinstan/CSOddFormatters/README.md

-# CSSinceFormatter
+# CSOddFormatters
-A NSFormatter subclass that formats time intervals in a human readable form.
+A collection of useful NSFormatter subclasses